6. Learning and Teaching Activities

 • Building an annotated bibliography using bibliographic software (psychomotor)

-• Construct a representation of economic data that supports the notion the globalization is a net positive (cognitive)
+• Construct a representation of economic data that supports the notion that globalisation is a net positive (cognitive)

-• Challenge the established position of the World Economic Forum with respect to globalization (affective)
+• Challenge the established position of the World Economic Forum with respect to globalisation (affective)

-You may decide this is too restrictive but it is a great way of generating your ‘indicative content’ in the specification document in a way that ensures consistent and well-balanced coverage of all the knowledge and skills determined by the ILOs and the assessment.
+You may decide this is too restrictive, but it is a great way to generate your ‘indicative content‘ in the specification document, ensuring consistent and well-balanced coverage of all the knowledge and skills determined by the ILOs and the assessment.

 Learning Activities Design Template

-Whether it is a course design team or an individual member of faculty who has primary responsibility for designing sessions (topics or weeks) it is helpful to take a consistent approach.
-My SOLE Model and Toolkit provides a detailed tool to enable this design process but there are simpler paper-based alternatives.
+Whether it is a course design team or an individual faculty member with primary responsibility for designing sessions (topics or weeks), it is helpful to take a consistent approach.
+My SOLE Model and Toolkit provides a detailed tool to support this design process, but simpler paper-based alternatives are available.

-What follows is an example template for Session Planning, which in turns serves as a tool for planning learning activities.
+What follows is an example template for Session Planning, which in turn serves as a tool for planning learning activities.
 You may choose to design your own.
-Everything in a shaded area is the template, everything blue and bold is has been annotated on the template.
+Everything in a shaded area is the template; everything blue and bold has been annotated on the template.

 Objectives Template 1